 MORE TRAVEL INSPIRATIONS & INSIGHTS

-Kuching is quite hot and very humid.
-You’ll want to avoid the rain, but really, you can’t.
-Rain shouldn’t dissuade you to visit though!
-The showers are almost always a welcome break from the heat.
+Kuching is hot and very humid.
+Although you can’t avoid the rain, this shouldn’t dissuade you to visit!
+The refreshing showers are almost always a welcome break from the heat.

-Kuching has astounding multiculturalism of local Sarawak traditions — from the Iban, Bidayuh, and Melanau populations — and Malay, Chinese, and colonial British influences.
-The past makes its impression through the indivisibility of Borneo’s diverse culture.
+Kuching is an astounding mosaic of multiculturalism, from its local Sarawak traditions of the Iban, Bidayuh, and Melanau populations to the Malay, Chinese, and colonial British influences.
+The past is revealed through Borneo’s diverse culture.